Lebanese Elections May Put Hezbollah In Charge

 AMOS: This is the headquarters of the National Democratic Institute, a Washington nonprofit that promotes democratic institutions.
 A Beirut hotel room has been turned into an office of electoral maps, computers and constantly ringing cell phones.
 Director Leslie Campbell is in touch with 50 NDI monitors across the country watching for signs of overt corruption.

-Mr. LESLIE CAMPBELL (Director, National Democratic Institute): I think I know what corruption would look like if you could see it.
+LESLIE CAMPBELL: I think I know what corruption would look like if you could see it.
 But I highly doubt in Lebanon watching that we're going to see an actual exchange of money, one hand to another.
 What's already happened is that the local powerbrokers have figured this thing out.

 AMOS: But that doesn't mean the election results are corrupt, says Campbell.
 Lebanon is one of the few Arab countries with a vibrant democracy.